dotphiles/dotphiles/README.md

 dotphiles
 =========

-A framework of dotfiles for the usual terminal apps and shells designed to work across multiple platforms and degrade for older versions of software or O/S.
+A community driven framework of dotfiles, for the usual terminal apps and shells, designed to work across multiple platforms and degrade for older versions of software or O/S, allowing you to use the same settings on all your machines.

   - **Backup**, **restore**, and **sync** the prefs and settings for your toolbox.
     Your dotfiles might be the most important files on your machine.
   - **Learn** from the community.
 Discover new tools for your toolbox and new tricks for the ones you already use.
   - **Share** what you've learned with the rest of us.